• Home

 Meet the bees

-All of my queens have names and unique personalities: Queen Winnie and forthcoming Queen A. Follow updates on Instagram with #fiveacreshoneyfarm.
+All of my queens have names and unique personalities: Queens Annette, Gloria, Helena, Isadora, Jade, Karma, Mauve, Nantahala, Ocoee, Reese, and forthcoming Queens S, T, U, V, and W. Follow updates on Instagram with #fiveacreshoneyfarm.

 About my honey farm